RaviSoji/plda/README.md

 __Dependencies__

-You can use this package in 3 ways.
+You can install dependencies for this package in 3 ways.

 1. If you don't use virtual environments:
     `pip install PATH/TO/PARENT/DIRECTORY/plda`.
-   However, in most cases you really should use virtual environments,
+   In most cases you should be using virtual environments so your work is
-     especially if you want your work to be reproducible with minimal effort.
+    reproducible with minimal effort.
 2. If you already have a virtual environment, activate your environment and _then_ run
     `pip install PATH/TO/PARENT/DIRECTORY/plda`.
-3. If you already have Conda installed via [Anaconda or Miniconda]( https://docs.conda.io/projects/conda/en/latest/), then you can run the following to automatically create a virtual environment called `plda` that will have this package installed.
+3. If you already have Conda installed via [Anaconda or Miniconda]( https://docs.conda.io/projects/conda/en/latest/), then you can automatically create a virtual environment called `plda` that will have this package installed.
+   First navigate your way into the directory containing this
+    `README.md` file.

     ``` shell
     conda env create -f environment.yml -n plda  # plda is the environment name.